ivanhb/irma/README.md

 # irma
-a Tool for the Automatic Instantiation of an Omeka S Digital Archive
+A Tool for the Automatic Instantiation of an Omeka S Digital Archive